 So how do you restore the human aspect throughout every stage of employment?

-Well, let’s start with why you feel your company must showcase their best aspects.
-Is it not to attract the most talented candidates?
-Is it not just as important to showcase your company’s culture throughout an employee’s entire experience, especially at the end?
-Let’s take a cue from the pop culture TV show, Sex In The City.
-In one episode, Carrie received a breakup message on a Post It Note!
-That’s right a 3×5 piece of paper.
-Discarded “family members” that receive a standard severance package feel just as disrespected.
+Let’s start with your belief that your organization should highlight its best qualities.
+Is it not to draw in the best candidates?
+Isn’t showcasing your company’s culture throughout an employee’s entire experience—especially at the conclusion—just as crucial?
+Let’s get some inspiration from the popular TV program Sex in the City.
+In one episode, Carrie got a Post-It note with a breakup letter!
+A 3×5 piece of paper, that is.
+Receiving a typical severance payment makes “family members” who have been cast aside feel equally humiliated.
 Lackluster exit packages do nothing to help move your workforce forward, reinforce your company culture, or protect your company’s brand from negative opinionated postings.
 All of which hinder talented people from being interested in your company; as candidates are savvy enough to check for negative reviews on Glassdoor and TheLayoffs.com.

 Negative experiences online are counterproductive to what was sought to gain in the first place and makes it harder to fill open positions.
 Offboarding practices are just as important as a company’s onboarding.
 Incorporating a low-cost solution as a goodwill gesture to employees set to move forward with their career, lowers workers comp claims, and showcases a company’s regard for its extended family members long after they have transitioned. vCandidates.com has created a 3-month subscription to assist companies with maintaining a positive company culture by assisting those transitioning, who earn a minimum of $40,000 annually, by connecting them directly with recruiting professionals.